MogammadShaqeelless16/Python/README.md

 Week one : Summary

 - Basic Data Types
-- Activities for week One
+- Activities for Week One
-- Item 3
-  - Sub Item 1
+  - Converting Hex to Decimal
   - Sub Item 2